 As an employer, if you provide company cars or fuel for your employees’ private use, you’ll need to work out the taxable value so you can report this to HM Revenue and Customs (HMRC).

 ‘Private use’ includes employees’ journeys between home and work, unless they’re travelling to a temporary place of work.

 Find out about tax on company cars if you’re an employee.

 Work out taxable value

-You can calculate taxable value using:
+You can calculate taxable value using commercial payroll software.

 You can also work out the value manually on P11D working sheet 2.
-You’ll have to use this method if both of the following apply during the tax year you’re reporting on:

 Taxable value of cars

 The taxable value of a car is not the same as its cost.
 The taxable value also depends on: